 • Concrete

 No matter the surface material, designing a high-quality, durable foundation will allow the trail to serve its users better.
-Utilizing a geogrid like BaseCore Geocell to shore up unstable portions of your trail or to support the entire thing can help you improve your project’s lifespan and quality.
+Utilizing a geogrid like PaveCore and BaseCore Geocell to shore up unstable portions of your trail or to support the entire thing can help you improve your project’s lifespan and quality.

 Factors that Influence Your Bicycle Path Design